A mathematical certification for positivity conditions in Neural Networks with applications to partial monotonicity and Trustworthy AI: Introduction

 To implement this approach, the algorithm leverages the model's Lipschitz continuity to establish specific neighborhoods around each positively evaluated point, ensuring the function remains positive within these neighborhoods.
 By utilizing Voronoi diagrams generated from the evaluated points and their corresponding neighborhoods, a sufficient condition is derived to ensure the function's positivity throughout the entire domain.
 Thus, this paper presents a novel approach that combines the analytical properties of the black-box model with the geometry of the input space to certify partial monotonicity.
 Moreover, based on the aforementioned algorithm, this study introduces a novel methodology to train unconstrained ANNs that can be later certified as partial monotonic.

-Although the Lipschitzianity has already been studied as a natural way to analyze the robustness \cite{Pauli2022TrainingBounds} and fairness \cite{Dwork2012FairnessAwareness} of an ANN, in this paper, it is utilized in a novel approach to extend point-wise positivity, i.e., positivity at a point, to positivity at a neighborhood of the point.
-The exact computation of the Lipschitz constant of an ANN, even for simple network architectures, is NP-hard\cite{Virmaux2018LipschitzEstimation}.
-Nevertheless, some studies present methodologies to generate estimations of the Lipschitz constant \cite{Virmaux2018LipschitzEstimation},\cite{Shi2022EfficientlyPropagation}.
-However, this paper introduces, for the first time\footnote{Although in \cite{Virmaux2018LipschitzEstimation} it is given a general method for estimating the Lipschitz constant of a function computable in K operations, it is not given the specific computable expression of the partial derivatives of an ANN which is non-trivial.}, a specific estimation of the Lipschitz constant of the partial derivative of a neural network.
+Although the Lipschitzianity has already been studied as a natural way to analyze the robustness \cite{Pauli2022TrainingBounds} and fairness \cite{Dwork2012FairnessAwareness} of an ANN, this paper utilizes the Lipschitz continuity in a novel approach to extend point-wise positivity, i.e., positivity at a point, to positivity at a neighborhood of the point.
+The exact computation of the Lipschitz constant of an ANN, even for simple network architectures, is NP-hard \cite{Virmaux2018LipschitzEstimation}.
+Nevertheless, some studies present methodologies to generate estimates of the Lipschitz constant \cite{Virmaux2018LipschitzEstimation},\cite{Shi2022EfficientlyPropagation}.
+However, this paper introduces, for the first time\footnote{ Although in \cite{Virmaux2018LipschitzEstimation} a general method for estimating the Lipschitz constant of a function computable in K operations is given, the specific computable expression of the partial derivatives of an ANN, which is non-trivial, is not provided.}, a specific estimate of the Lipschitz constant of the partial derivative of a neural network.

 On the other hand, the relationship between the Lipschitzianity of an ANN and partial monotonicity has also been explored. \cite{Kitouni2021RobustNetworks} proposes to normalize the weights of the ANN to achieve a predefined Lipschitz constant.
 Then, by adding a linear term multiplied by the imposed Lipschitz constant to the trained ANN, a monotonic residual connection can be used to make the model monotonic.
 However, it requires knowing the Lipschitz constant of the estimated function in advance.
 Besides, achieving the predefined Lipschitz constant imposes a huge weight normalization specifically for deep neural networks.
 Moreover, this method cannot be used to certify the partial monotonicity of an already-trained ANN.